Top 7 Upcoming Wind Farm Projects in France 2025

 Centre Manche 2 Offshore Wind Farm

-The Centre Manche 2 Offshore Wind Project is a planned offshore wind farm in the English Channel, approximately 43 km off the coast of Normandy, France.
-The wind project is part of the country's commitment to achieving 1 GW of new offshore wind capacity annually from 2023 onward.
+The Centre Manche 2 Offshore Wind Project is the largest upcoming offshore wind farm in France in 2025.
+The planned wind farm in the English Channel is located approximately 43 km off the coast of Normandy, France.
 The offshore wind farm will span a surface area of 270 km² and is expected to deliver clean energy to power approximately 1.7 million homes annually.

 Centre Manche 1 Wind Farm